 Medical Editor: John P. Cunha, DO, FACOEP

-Clobex (clobetasol propionate) is used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
-It is a topical (for the skin) steroid.
-This medication is available in generic form.
-Common side effects include burning, stinging, itching, irritation, dryness, and redness when first applied to the skin.
-These effects should disappear in a few days as your body adjusts to the medication.
+Clobex (clobetasol propionate) is a topical (for the skin) steroid used to treat the inflammation and itching caused by a number of skin conditions such as allergic reactions, eczema, and psoriasis.
+Clobex is available in generic form.
+Common side effects of Clobex include:

 Our Clobex (clobetasol propionate) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.